Skip to content

 • Sessions: Groups of related traces from one user session — essential for multi-turn chat applications.

 Every observation captures: the exact prompt sent, model response, token counts (prompt / completion / total), latency, model name, and calculated cost.
 The Langfuse UI renders traces as a tree with per-node timestamps and shareable trace URLs for team debugging.
+The retrieval observation type is where a self-hosted RAG stack pays off most — if you run your own retrieval engine, our self-hosted RAGFlow guide pairs naturally with these traces for spotting bad chunks.

 Evaluations (LLM-as-a-Judge)